 What’s it about?
 You take a look at how long a deal has been sitting in your pipeline, and compare it with your average sales cycle length.

-How does it go?
+How does it work?
 It relies on the basic assumption that the longer a prospect has been in your pipeline, the closer you are to sealing the deal.

 With this method, you can get more specific and create a sales estimation based on how a lead has been acquired.
 For example, if the first touchpoint is a cold email, a prospect will probably need more time to close than someone who reached out to you directly, asking about your product features.